Shopify Bookkeeping in Xero: Step-by-Step Guide

 This is only applicable if you are doing the books for a store that deals with multi-currency transactions.

-Just like any other cloud software, Xero has its own system accounts, also known as control accounts.
+Just like any other cloud accounting software, Xero has its own system accounts, also known as control accounts.
 These accounts are locked by Xero and therefore do not allow direct postings.
 Xero’s default currency conversion or bank revaluation accounts are examples of system or control accounts.

 Sometimes there may be a need to post a currency conversion amount, especially if a client uses multi-currency in their Xero account.
 In these cases, it is best to map the currency exchange transactions into a separate expense account for currency exchange differences.
 Creating a separate expense account for currency exchanges means that it is easier for the accountant to clear it and reconcile at year-end.